ULL-ESIT-PL/moo-ignore/README.md

 SEMICOLON ->  ";"         {% getType %}
 ```

-Alternatively, you can set to ignore some tokens in the call to `makeLexer`:
+Alternatively, you can set to ignore some tokens at construction time in the call to `makeLexer`:

 ```js
 let lexer = makeLexer(tokens, ["ws", "comment"]);